carpentries-incubator/lesson-parallel-python/_episodes/04-dask-abstractions.md

 {: .challenge}

 In practice you may not need to use `@delayed` functions too often, but it does offer ultimate flexibility.
-You can build complex computational workflows in this manner, replacing shell scripting, make files and the likes.
+You can build complex computational workflows in this manner, sometimes replacing shell scripting, make files and the likes.

 {% include links.md %}